 Mr. Burchard and Dr. Grigsby

 Just after the turn of the century in 1900, Mr. Burchard was treated by Dr. A. H. Grigsby when he was in dire need of a surgical procedure and couldn’t afford to pay for it.
-Mr. Burchard reached an agreement with Dr. Grigsby to sell the doctor his life insurance policy for $100, with the agreement that Dr. Grigsby would continue to pay the premiums on it after buying it, and would be the beneficiary of the face amount when Mr. Burchard died.
+Mr. Burchard reached an agreement with Dr. Grigsby to sell the doctor his life insurance policy for $100, provided Dr. Grigsby would continue to pay the premiums after buying it.
+This agreement would make Dr. Grigsby the new beneficiary of the policy when Mr. Burchard died.

-However, in 1911 the U.S. Supreme Court decided it was a legal and binding agreement, and the first viatical settlement was born.
-This decision paved the way for all future viatical settlements as being legal agreements.
-Life insurance is indeed private property and can be assigned at the discretion of the owner.
+After Mr. Burchard passed away, his family, the policy’s previous beneficiaries, would contest the legality of the agreement.
+However, in 1911 the U.S. Supreme Court decided it was a legal and binding agreement.
+So, the first viatical settlement was born.
+The court’s decision paved the way for all future viatical settlements being legal agreements.

 What Exactly Is a Viatical Settlement?